Zentheon/mc-geometric-font/README.md

 #### Download the pack

 If you're familiar with Git, you can easily set up the pack and have it updated automatically that way.
 Open a terminal or commandline in your resourcepacks folder and clone the repo.
-Make sure to replace `x1024` with `x512` if you want the higher resolution version!
+Make sure to replace `x1024` with `x512` if you want the lower resolution version!

     git clone https://github.com/Xetheon/mc-geometric-font -b x1024 "Geometric Font"